 - Serve with tortillas and your favorite toppings.

-Note 1: If you can’t find chuck eye roast, substitute flank steak or skirt steak.
+If you can’t find chuck eye roast, substitute flank steak, skirt steak,or sirloin.
 I bought a 1-pound piece of beef and cut it in half.
 I used one-half for this recipe and froze the second piece to use later.

 Nutrition note: You will discard most of the marinade, but it is included in the nutrition estimate so it is over estimated.
 Also, it does not include tortillas or toppings.

 - Category: Dinner

 - Calories: 484

 - Saturated Fat: 5.9g

 - Carbohydrates: 18.7g